Get in Touch with NAME

 Malta’s regulatory system has been modelled on the UK FSA, today known as Financial Conduct Authority (FCA).
 The similarities between the two legal systems allows peace of mind to UK companies seeking a Brexit Strategy when considering Malta as the jurisdiction where to set up or licence their business.

 The Financial Services industry in Malta is highly established and contributes to approximately 12% of the country’s GDP.
 Being a member of the European Union, allows any reputable companies, either through an independent setup or through re-domiciliation, to service the EU market through passporting.

 The Malta Financial Services Authority (MFSA) is very open to meet executives who are looking at Malta as their next base.
 The process of obtaining a licence is robust, yet transparent and if executives or members of staff which are already authorised by the FCA are to form part of the Malta structure, then this will make the process even smoother for the Malta application.

 We offer the following related services.

-Partnering with CSB for more than 15 years we are still being impressed by their continuous ambition to exceed customer’s expectations.
-We truly believe in and focus on networks and long lasting partnerships.
-So throughout the years we were lucky enough to take advantage of CSB's international reach and professional services.
-Until today CSB's industry experts take the administrational burden off our shoulders and let us focus on what matters - business!.
+We are impressed by CSB's continuous ambition to exceed customer’s expectations.
+We truly believe in long lasting partnerships, so in the past 15 years we were lucky enough to take advantage of CSB's international reach and professional services.
+CSB's industry experts take the administrational burden off our shoulders and let us focus on what matters - business!
 CSB made us both, more professional and more successful in our international commercial activities.
 Thank you CSB, smarter business truly starts here!

 AT YOUR SERVICE